The BPYO is going to China and Japan!

 June 2026

-The Boston Philharmonic Youth Orchestra’s (BPYO) motto is “Shaping Future Leaders through Music.”
-The orchestra has garnered critical acclaim for its superb performances of orchestral masterworks and is widely regarded as one of the best youth orchestra ensembles in the world.
+The Boston Philharmonic Youth Orchestra’s mission is, “Shaping Future Leaders through Music.”
+The orchestra has garnered critical acclaim for its superb performances of orchestral masterworks and is widely regarded as one of the finest youth orchestra ensembles in the world.
 The 120 members of the BPYO range in age from 12 to 21 and are chosen through a highly-selective audition process.
-This age range creates a dynamic environment for artistic and personal growth, where younger members learn alongside seasoned collegiate musicians
+This age range creates a dynamic environment for artistic and personal growth, where younger members learn alongside seasoned collegiate musicians.

 The tuition-free model of the BPYO allows talented young artists from all backgrounds to participate regardless of financial circumstances.